adamfoneil/Postulate.Mvc/README.md

 # Postulate.Mvc

-Noget package coming soon.
+Nuget package coming soon.
 In the meantime, here is a walkthrough on a more realistic use of Postulate.Orm in an MVC project.

 ## 1. Create a model class project separate from your web app project